 If Miranda warnings are required, but not read, your statement may be inadmissible if your attorney files and successfully argues the appropriate motion.
 However, a Miranda violation normally doesn't invalidate the arrest.
 Rather, it deprives the prosecutors of the use of your statement in proving their case.

 Even if the police read you your Miranda rights, they can still violate your rights by not allowing you to enforce these important protections.
-For example, if the police continue to talk to you or ask you questions after you invoke your right to be quiet or to request an attorney, this could be a violation that may result in your statements being suppressed.
+For example, if the police continue to talk to you or ask you questions after you invoke your right to remain quiet or to request an attorney, this could be a violation that may result in your statements being suppressed.

-What Is an Expungement?
+What Is an Expungement in Virginia?

 - You were charged with contempt of court in a civil case but were acquitted.